ahotchkin/react-fitness-backend/dev-log.md

 QUESTIONS
 - [ ] Is there a way to redirect to “/“ for all routes except “/login” and “/signup” if not logged in?
+- [ ] Is there a way to redirect to a route that exists if user types a route that doesn't exist?
+    * i.e. If user types in "/exercises/abcd" can I redirect to "/exercises"
 - [ ] Do I still need to pass diaryDate in location state or is date working since it's in MainContainer?
+- [ ] When user adds new food should I round nutrients to nearest integer or 1 decimal place?

 * Globetrotter part 7 - 1:06 into it (starting with /trips/new route) - left off